BuongiornoTexas/rsrtools/README.rst

 2. rs-manager (https://github.com/sandiz/rs-manager) is a GUI application that can create set lists manually or from procedural filtering similar to rsrtools.
-It is a much friendlier way to generate song/set lists than rsrtools.
-The rs-manager set lists are for reference only (i.e. rs-manager does not support loading set lists into Rocksmith save files).
+It is a much friendlier way to generate song/set lists than rsrtools. @sandiz, the rs-manager developer, has implemented functionality to run rsrtools from within rs-manager.
+This process is described below (`rs-manager Song List Export`_), and is likely to be the recommended use case for most people.

-   *However*, @sandiz, the rs-manager developer, has implemented functionality to export rs-manager set lists in a format that can be used by rsrtools.
+   Alternatively, rs-manager can export set lists in a format that can be used by rsrtools.
 As of 0.2.0, rsrtools allows loading of these set lists into Rocksmith save files.
-So we now have a work flow where set lists can be generated using the rs-manager GUI and then exported for loading into Rocksmith by rsrtools (bypassing the joys of setting up text filters for rsrtools).
+This allows a work flow where set lists can be generated using the rs-manager GUI and then exported for loading into Rocksmith by rsrtools (bypassing the joys of setting up text filters for rsrtools).
+This process is a manual version of the process used by rs-manager, so is only of interest to those who want fine grained control of the process.

 That's the Long Intro over.